cortexproject/cortex/docs/arguments.md

 ### HA Tracker

-HA tracking has three of its own flags:
+HA tracking has two of its own flags:
 - `distributor.ha-tracker.cluster`
    Prometheus label to look for in samples to identify a Prometheus HA cluster. (default "cluster")
 - `distributor.ha-tracker.replica`
    Prometheus label to look for in samples to identify a Prometheus HA replica. (default "`__replica__`")
-- `distributor.ha-tracker.drop-cluster-label`
-   Drops the cluster label before ingesting samples.
-The replica label is always dropped.
-This flag should only be used for users who already have some combination of more than two labels to uniquely identify a Prometheus replica, but for whom it is not feasible to switch over to a new set of just two labels.

 It's reasonable to assume people probably already have a `cluster` label, or something similar.
 If not, they should add one along with `__replica__` via external labels in their Prometheus config.
 If you stick to these default values your Prometheus config could look like this (`POD_NAME` is an environment variable which must be set by you):